 WHAT IS THE VILLAGE HOME DAY PROGRAM?

 The day program is an all-day, part-time program where kids can be academically and socially engaged, and inspired to take ownership of their learning.
 The Village Day Program launched in the Fall of 2016, starting with a two-day option for TWO cohorts: Ages 6-10 and 10-13.
+We are expanding to include a one-day option in our NE Portland Location in Fall of 2017.
 Please note, this is NOT designed to be a comprehensive program — it is part-time only.

 WHAT DOES A TYPICAL DAY LOOK LIKE?

 Each day will have a schedule that includes some free exploration time, some guided group learning opportunities, some individualized online learning, group project-based learning, and some independent work.
 We maintain our commitment to making learning fun and engaging, while also holding a high expectation for participation.
 We are applying over 13 years of experience with facilitating learning engagement to design this program to be a learner-friendly approach to education, with developmentally appropriate academic and social opportunities that support learner autonomy.

 8:30 – 9:00 Mindfulness & Body/Brain connections and Opening Sharing Circle

 9:00 – 10:00 Math and language arts mini-practice using online resources (subscriptions included in tuition).

 10:30 – 11:30 STEAM Exploration